Nuclear Power Plant Meltdown – 50 Mile Radius

 You better be at least 50 miles from a nuclear power plant, and preferably not in a downwind location based on the prevailing winds (which are typically west to east – with variations thereof)…

 While population density is always a survivability factor in SHTF survival, you may also want to consider your location with regards to the nearest nuclear power plant.

-Here’s the thing… IF we were to suffer one of the terrible disasters which could bring down our electrical power grid, or even a region thereof, those who are living within the reach of a nuclear power plant will be at high risk due to the potential for meltdown and the follow-on consequences.
+Here’s the thing… IF we were to succumb to a disaster which which could bring down our electrical power grid, or even a region thereof (‘Carrington’ Event?), (an EMP?), those who are living within the reach of a nuclear power plant will be at high risk due to the potential for meltdown and the follow-on consequences.

-All you have to do is look back at what happened (and is still happening) at Fukushima Japan, and the enormous region of land surrounding that power plant which became uninhabitable.
-Additionally, the soil has been contaminated beyond the immediate threat area, which further inhibits survivability.
+All you have to do is look back at what happened at Fukushima Japan (following the earthquake, tsunami, and meltdown) – the enormous region of land surrounding that power plant became uninhabitable.

 Nuclear power plants need electricity to keep their enormous water cooling pumps working.
 Without their cooling pumps, a nuclear meltdown will be assured.

 While nuclear power plants do have backup diesel power generators, there are circumstances whereby these generators could be rendered useless.

 How long can a nuclear power plant operate with their generators?
 Until they either run out of fuel or until they break down.
 Both circumstances are potentially inevitable in a SHTF world.